dcut417/JavaParser/README.md

 This project (currently) provides an exploration of how to use the Java parsing system [JavaParser](https://javaparser.org).

-Instructions for running the code can be found in the project compendium report.

 The template code in this project was provided by supervisor Ewan Tempero.
 I (Daniel Cutfield) built upon these to provide the functionality that is most useful to the project.
 The files are located in the `com.qualitascorpus.javaanalyser.demo` package (under